Hello! My name is Daniel (Dan) and I am currently a Lecturer in Operations Research and Financial Engineering at Princeton University.

-My professional interests include:
+My research interests include:

 -

-- Network science
+- Network science and social opinion dynamics

-- Algorithmic Fairness
+- Algorithmic fairness

 - Dynamical systems and control

-- Systemic risk
+- Systemic risk and financial networks

-- Data science
+- Computational social science

 See here for a reasonably up-to-date copy of my CV.